KilledByAPixel/LittleJS/FAQ.md

 ### How do I load and add images to my game?

 First you need to load an image file.
 For LittleJS this is typically done on startup via a parameter to engineInt that is a list of images to load.
 The engine will ensure that the images are all loaded before starting.
-Each source image can be up to 4096x4096 in size so most games only need one texture, though its possible to load as many as you need.
+Each source image can be up to 4096x4096 in size so most games only need one texture, though it's possible to load as many as you need.

 ```javascript
 engineInit(gameInit, gameUpdate, gameUpdatePost, gameRender, gameRenderPost, ['tiles.png']);